mimecuvalo/helloworld/docs/readme.md

 - see if `lazy` attribute can be a good substitute for ContentThumb's delay-loading logic (chrome 75)
 - finish up Admin panel to add/delete users
 - loading state when following someone new
-- invalid url (i.e. with http:) follow error on dashboard
+- incorrect url (i.e. with http:) follow error on dashboard

 ### p1 (medium pri)

 - web components? (e.g. check out youtube.com)
 - update material-ui with proper theme (instead of pixel.css)
-- should just follow self in dashboard, when posting new comment it goes to 'user remote' version.
+- should follow self in dashboard, when posting new comment it goes to 'user remote' version.
 - add site loading/working component, say when following a feed and it's working.
 - hubspot's draft-extend / draft-convert might be a better route than draft-js-plugins, maybe combine the two editors
 - more winston logging
-- links template just open embeds in lightbox?
+- links template should only open embeds in lightbox?
 - images open in lightbox
 - editor features to bring back (from Python version)
   - use CSS-in-JS in editor package to avoid having to import separately